Quentin Tarantino: Faith and religious views

 As a youth, Tarantino attended an Evangelical church, describing himself as "baptized, born again and everything in between".
 Tarantino said this was an act of rebellion against his Catholic mother as she had encouraged what might usually be considered more conventional forms of rebellion, such as his interests in comic books and horror films.
 Throughout the 1990s and 2000s, Tarantino was evasive about his religious beliefs but said he believed in God, whom he credited with giving him his writing ability.

 In the 2010s, Tarantino continued ascribing his talents to gifts from God but expressed uncertainty regarding God's existence.
 "I think I was born Catholic, but I was never practiced," said Tarantino.
 "As time has gone on, as I've become a man and made my way further as an adult, I'm not sure how much any of that I believe in.
 I don't really know if I believe in God, especially not in this Santa Claus character that people seemed to have conjured up."
 In June 2021, Tarantino said he was an atheist.

+Views on gun violence and police brutality

+Tarantino has said he does not believe that violence in film inspires real acts of violence.
+In an interview with Terry Gross, Tarantino expressed "annoyance" at the suggestion that there is a link between the two, saying, "I think it's disrespectful to [the] memory of those who died to talk about movies ...
+Obviously the issue is gun control and mental health."